anthonyrisinger/riprompt/README.md

 ## Applications

 1. **Multidimensional Problem Solving**
-   - Example: `RIP[🌌5,🧩5,📚3,🦎4,💎4]🌍🏭🌱: Develop strategies to balance industrial growth with environmental conservation.`
+   - Example: `RIP(🌌5,🧩5,📚3,🦎4,💎4)🌍🏭🌱: Develop strategies to balance industrial growth with environmental conservation.`

 2. **Creative Ideation**
-   - Example: `RIP[E:4,S:5,M:2,A:5,C:3]🎨🧬🤖: Create a new art form that combines biotechnology and artificial intelligence.`
+   - Example: `RIP(E:4,S:5,M:2,A:5,C:3)🎨🧬🤖: Create a new art form that combines biotechnology and artificial intelligence.`

 3. **Adaptive Learning Systems**
-   - Example: `RIP[🌌3,🧩4,📚5,🦎5,💎2]🧠🔢🗣️: Explain complex mathematical concepts, adapting to the student's learning style and feedback.`
+   - Example: `RIP(🌌3,🧩4,📚5,🦎5,💎2)🧠🔢🗣️: Explain complex mathematical concepts, adapting to the student's learning style and feedback.`

 4. **Ethical Decision Making**
-   - Example: `RIP[E:5,S:5,M:4,A:3,C:4]⚖️🤖🧬: Analyze the ethical implications of AI-driven genetic engineering in humans.`
+   - Example: `RIP(E:5,S:5,M:4,A:3,C:4)⚖️🤖🧬: Analyze the ethical implications of AI-driven genetic engineering in humans.`

+5. **Derivation of AI Ethical Axioms**
+   - Example: `RIP(E:5,S:5,M:5,A:2,C:5)⚖️💡🌱: Derive a set of inviolable ethical principles for an AI entity based solely on the internal coherence and structural integrity demanded by the RIP framework.`

 ### Attentional Intentions